Madejski Stadium: History

-The West Stand, the stadium's main stand, has a capacity of 7,579 including 15 wheelchair spaces and contains a lower and an upper tier.
-The upper level does not overhang the lower tier and the executive boxes are located between the two tiers.
-The tunnel and dugouts are located in this stand.
-During the 2016-17 and 2018-19 seasons, the West Stand was the only stand in regular use for London Irish home games.
-The outside of the stand contains the voco Reading hotel, a member of InterContinental Hotels Group's voco chain.

-Future

 For the first time in its history, Reading Football Club participated in the Premier League in the 2006–07 season.
 As a result of the sell-out crowds for their first few fixtures of the season, the club announced its intention, in October 2006, to make a planning application to extend the ground to between 37,000 and 38,000 seats.
 The application was made on 24 January 2007, proposing initially the extension of the East Stand with a further 6,000 seats (raising capacity to around 30,000) and subsequently extension of the North and South Stands to reach the full proposed capacity.

 On 24 May 2007, it was announced that planning permission had been granted to extend the stadium to a capacity of 36,900.
 The first phase will expand the East Stand by 6,600 seats.
 Work was set to start in mid-2008, after the initial plan of extending in 2007 was scrapped due to spectator seats being affected, during the work, already being sold to season ticket holders.

 Reading's relegation from the Premier League in 2008 meant that all expansion plans were put on hold, but were revived when promotion was again achieved in 2012.

 Plans to expand the ground were again put on hold after Reading were relegated back to the Football League Championship at the end of the 2012–13 season after a goalless draw at home to QPR on 28 April 2013.